 TIP 18: Help get tots set up for deployment.

 Babies and toddlers can sense stress in their homes.
 As a caregiver, you can help them manage their strong emotions.
 Attend to your emotional health as well, so you can better care for your children.
 Help your child prepare for deployment, support your children during deployment, and explore When a Parent Deploys and Sesame Street for Military Families.
 The Talk, Listen, Connect resources are designed to help military families and their young children cope with deployments, changes and grief.

 TIP 19: Listen up if your child is LGBTQ+.

 For youth who identify as LGBTQ+, fears of rejection are at the front of their minds.
 Acceptance from the family can have a positive effect, not only on a youth’s self-esteem but also on their health and well-being.
 Listen, talk and learn more.

 TIP 20: Step up and help a child.

 Strong communities strengthen families.
 You can help by being informed, attentive and supportive.
 If you are concerned about the safety or well-being of a child, help is readily available.
 Military OneSource has connections to reporting lines, the Family Advocacy Program and other places to turn.
 Find out how to report suspected child abuse.

 Visit MilitaryINSTALLATIONS to search for a Family Advocacy Program at your installation or in your postal code.
-Or call Military OneSource at 800-342-964 for more information.
-Click here for calling options.
+For more information, call Military OneSource at 800-342-9647, view OCONUS calling options or schedule a live chat.

 Take your parenting skills to the next level with Military OneSource.
-Tap into the resources and support available through your military community.
+Tap into the resources and support available through your military community, including the military parent resource center.
 Access information and ideas that will empower you as the guardian of your child.
 Everybody wins with responsible parenting.
-Click here for more MilParent Power resources.
+Get more MilParent Power resources.